All Episodes

 So they got two test runs coming up.

-The first one is Saturday night, uh I'm sorry, Sunday night at 10 o'clock after Sean Hannity's new one hour show.
+I'm sorry, Sunday night at 10 o'clock after Sean Hannity's new one-hour show.

-Uh only two of the programs have actually been produced yet.
+Only two of the programs have actually been produced yet.

-Um and actually, no, that that I take it back.
+Actually, no, I take it back.

-The Fireside Chat skit does run in episode two.
+The fireside chat skit does run in episode two.

 I don't know how to find things.

-That's in episode two.
+That's in episode 2.

-But uh these are this is uh if if you some of you old enough to remember that was the week that was the old David Frost show from back in the sixties, that was a satire on the news.
+But these are, this is, if you, some of you old enough to remember that was the week that was the old David Frost show from back in the 60s.

 This is somewhat like that.

-They say it's mean spirited.
+They say it's mean-spirited.

 It takes swipes at people.

-As though left wing humor does not take swipes at people.
+As though left-wing humor does not take swipes at people.

 But that's not what this show does.